EmmyAnieDev/Learn-Laravel/README.md

 ## BLADE

 -   In Laravel Blade, a stack is a way to define sections of content that can be pushed or appended to from child views or included partials and then rendered in the parent view.

+## CONTROLLER

+-   This type of controller contains only one type of actions/methods.

+-   Creating a single action controller ====>> php artisan make:controller SingleActionController --invokable.